KENDALL CALL

 Chloe

 A week had passed since her father died and I wasn’t sure I had seen Chloe cry.
 While her brother and I spilled our emotions all over the house, Chloe quietly rolled her eyes at us.
-At bedtime I started giving them extra long snuggles.
+At bedtime I started giving them extra-long snuggles.
 “How’s it going, honey?”
-I asked carefully.
-“Good,” she chirped […]
+I asked, cautiously.
+“Good,” she chirped in […]

 Read More